asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

-As demonstrated below, `gcc` doesn't suffer from this problem, as it displays the type not in the form of a string, as `clang` does, but in the form of an hierarchy of the AST nodes that mirrors the type-list that will be built later.
+As demonstrated below, `gcc` doesn't suffer from this problem, as it displays the type not in the form of a string, as `clang` does, but in the form of an hierarchy of the AST nodes - that hierarchy records the ordering of the types.
+The type-list, that is built by the method described in this post, is exactly equivalent to a single path in `gcc`'s type-hierarchy.

 ---